 Meeting room deposits and fees are payable to the Library separately in the form of a personal/business check or cashier’s check only.
 All deposits and fees must be paid within seven days of the meeting room request.
 The Library will return meeting room deposits within one month of the meeting date, provided the group observed the policy guidelines.
 Unless the group requests otherwise, if the group has another meeting scheduled within three months, the Library will hold the same check as the deposit for the upcoming meeting, provided the initial check was not written more than six months prior to the forthcoming meeting date.

 RESTRICTIONS.
 Demand for Library meeting room space is great.
-In order to provide our spaces to a broad range of community groups, the meeting rooms may be used no more than twice per month by a non-Library organization.
-A meeting room reservation request may be made up to 3 months in advance of the meeting date but must be made at least seven calendar days in advance of the requested meeting time.
+In order to provide Library spaces to a broad range of community groups, the meeting rooms may be used no more than twice per month by a non-Library organization.
+A meeting room reservation request may be made up to three months in advance of the meeting date, but must be made at least seven calendar days in advance of the requested meeting time.
 The Library Director reserves the right to review any and all applications and may demand sufficient time to make proper investigation before approval is granted.
 The Library Director reserves the right to monitor compliance with regulation governing the use of the reserved room.
 A group may have no more than two meetings scheduled at any time.
-The Director or their designated staff must approve all reservations.
+The Director or his or her designated staff must approve all reservations.
 The meeting room reservation hours must include set-up and clean-up time.
 Reservations are not transferable from one group to another.

 Parking space in the main Library is primarily for Library patrons who are visiting the Library for a brief time period.
-Therefore, groups with more than 10 attendees should carpool and/or park on the streets in town.
+Therefore, groups with more than 10 attendees should carpool, use the Library's overflow parking lot across from the main Library parking lot, and/or park on the streets in town.

-Refreshments are only permitted in the Switzer and Riverside meeting rooms during scheduled meetings and are not permitted in other areas of the library.
-Smoking and alcoholic beverages are prohibited.
+Refreshments are only permitted in the Switzer and Riverside meeting rooms during scheduled meetings and are not permitted in other areas of the Library.
+Tobacco use, alcoholic beverages, and alcohol-infused products are all strictly prohibited.
 In order to protect Library facilities and materials, no bright-colored drink may be served (i.e. Kool Aid, red punch, etc.).
 The Library will not provide any food service or equipment.
 Storage of equipment and/or supplies is not permitted in the Library.
 The Library is not responsible for materials or equipment brought to or left in the Library or on the grounds by users.
 The Library will not accept deliveries on behalf of the group.
 Items left in the meeting room will be discarded.
 A group serving refreshments is responsible for providing all serving utensils and for cleaning up following its meeting.
 Groups must provide their own cleaning supplies.
 A vacuum cleaner is available upon request for use by adults ages 18 and over only.
 Groups are responsible for disposing of excess trash generated as a result of the meeting.
-Groups are not permitted to use flammable devices in the Library (i.e. candles).
+Groups are not permitted to use flammable devices in the Library (i.e. candles, sterno cans, etc.).

 Neither the Board nor Library staff assume any liability for groups or individuals attending any meeting or program in the Library.